grange85/ahfow-www/about/style-guide/index.md

 You Turned My Head Around
 : note past tense, so not _Turn_ - Dean contacted me about this when I was stressing&hellip; he wrote: "My original 7" single calls the song _You Turned My Head Around_, which is how it is registered with the songwriting society also, so that's what I went with for our CD."

+(Walkin' Thru The) Sleepy City
+: note spelling and parantheses,

 <h4 id="other-titles">Other titles</h4>